sgongar/Herschel-PACS-Toolbox-Red-Leak/pipeline_scripts/README.md

 slicedFrames = specFlatFieldRange(slicedFrames,useSplinesModel=True, excludeLeaks=False,
                                   calTree=calTree, copy=copyCube)
 ```
+ - Since there is no more SlicedCubesCal all the references in the script should be removed.
 ```python
 slicedDrizzledCubes = drizzle(slicedCubes, wavelengthGrid=waveGridForDrizzle, spatialGrid=spaceGrid)[0]
 obs = updatePacsObservation(obs, 2.0, [slicedRebinnedCubes, slicedProjectedCubes, slicedDrizzledCubes,